chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ## Classic Algorithms & Data Structures

-Every Computer Science graduate student is expected to be familiar with the following concepts of algorithms and data structures.
-I have also included the most relevant leetcode problems for each topic.
+Every Computer Science student is expected to be familiar with the following concepts of algorithms and data structures.
+Relevant leetcode problems are included for each topic.

 - Elementary Data Structure
 	- Stack